Rico00121/blog/content/post/docker/index.md

 title: "Dissecting Docker: From Dockers to Container Sandboxes"
 date: 2023-05-28
 draft: false
-description: "Guide to Thumbnails in Hugo"
 ---

-### What is Docker?
+## What is Docker?
 If you've heard of Docker and used it, you probably know where the name comes from; Docker takes its name from the dockworkers who are responsible for moving containers and moving them from one place to another.
 In the computer world, Docker is also a mover, responsible for moving applications and their dependencies from one environment to another.
 This is a concrete implementation of containerisation technology, which enables lightweight packaging and deployment of applications through the concepts of images and containers that package an application into a portable container.

 Image is an important concept in Docker, which is similar to the disc on which the operating system is installed.
 In Docker, an image is an executable image of the code, which consists of some initialisation data and the binary file of the code itself.
 A container is a virtual computer with an installed system that is booted from an image.
 With the docker run command, we can quickly start a container that runs the software corresponding to the image, thus enabling the application to run.

 Containers are actually a sandboxing technology, and as the name suggests, a sandbox is a technology that "packs" your application like a container.
 In this way, applications and applications because there is a boundary and not to interfere with each other.
 The applications that are packed into the container can also be easily moved around.
 This sandboxing technique helps us to better isolate different applications from each other.
 At the same time, it also makes applications more portable and can be easily run in different environments.

-### What's the difference from a traditional virtual machine？
+## What's the difference from a traditional virtual machine？

 Both Docker and virtual machines can be used to isolate applications and their dependencies, enabling lightweight packaging and deployment of applications.
 However, they are implemented differently.